transreductionist/documents.io/README.md

 Can true humility and compassion exist in our words and eyes until we know we too are capable of any act?

--St Francis of Assisi
+―St Francis of Assisi

 ---

 As you deal with more and more complex systems, it becomes harder and harder to find deep and interesting properties.

--Noam Chomsky
+―Noam Chomsky

 ---